sonic-howl/frc2025/README.md

 #### Test Coverage

-To run the ‘test’ command to run unit tests, use:
+To run the `test` command to run unit tests, use:

 ```bash
 # Windows